 At present, companies can deduct debt interest payments from pre-tax profits in determining their tax bill.
-That means with a 35% corporate tax rate, for every $100 of debt interest costs a company incurs, the net cost is actually $65, since it pays $35 less tax.
-With a 20% corporate tax rate the net cost of the same $100 of debt interest would rise to $80.
+That means with a 35 per cent corporate tax rate, for every $100 of debt interest costs a company incurs, the net cost is actually $65, since it pays $35 less tax.
+With a 20 per cent corporate tax rate the net cost of the same $100 of debt interest would rise to $80.

-In a recent research note, Barclays estimated that in view of the historical positive relationship between corporate tax rates and leverage, a cut in the corporate tax rate of the magnitude currently proposed could lead to a decrease in leverage of around 25%.²
+In a recent research note, Barclays estimated that in view of the historical positive relationship between corporate tax rates and leverage, a cut in the corporation tax rate of the magnitude currently proposed could lead to a decrease in leverage of around 25 per cent.
+2

 Barclays reckons that could in turn lead to the spread on the wider US corporate bond market tightening by almost 25 basis points and on the industrial sector by as much as 40 basis points.
 Moves of this magnitude would depend on the tax cuts being made permanent as companies would be unlikely to make radical changes to leverage in response to temporary rules.
 Even if they were permanent, it could take as much as a decade for companies to fully adjust their leverage ratios.

-The second reform of major relevance to bondholders is the amount of interest companies could deduct from their pre-tax profit limited to around 30% of earnings before interest, taxes, depreciation and amortization.
+The second reform of major relevance to bondholders would see the amount of interest companies could deduct from their pre-tax profit limited to around 30 per cent of earnings before interest, taxes, depreciation and amortisation.

-Somewhat counterintuitively, while the proposal would be bad news for companies as it would hit their profits by reducing the size of the “tax shield,” it could spell better news for investors since it would make it less economical for companies to issue debt.
+Somewhat counterintuitively, while the proposal would be bad news for companies as it would hit their profits by reducing the size of the ‘tax shield’, it would spell better news for investors since it would make it less economical for companies to issue debt.

-This could be especially true in the case of high-yield bonds.
+That would be especially true in the case of high-yield bonds.
 Since high-yield issuers tend to be the most heavily indebted, they would have the biggest incentive to reduce leverage.
-Not only would supply likely shrink, but by deleveraging, these issuers’ credit quality would likely improve, providing a further boost to bond prices.
+Not only would supply likely shrink, but by deleveraging, these issuers’ credit quality would improve, providing a further boost to bond prices.